-Net sales to the Company's largest customer, Walmart Stores, Inc. and its affiliates, were 26%, 27% and 26% of consolidated net sales for each of the fiscal years ended June 30, 2017, 2016 and 2015, respectively, and occurred across all of the Company's reportable segments.
+Net sales to the Company's largest customer, Walmart Stores, Inc. and its affiliates, were 26%, 26% and 27% of consolidated net sales for the fiscal years ended June 30, 2018, 2017 and 2016, respectively, and occurred across all of the Company's reportable segments.
 No other individual customer accounted for 10% or more of the Company's consolidated net sales in any of these fiscal years.
-The Company's five largest customers accounted for nearly half of the Company's consolidated net sales for each of the fiscal years 2017, 2016 and 2015.
+The Company's five largest customers accounted for nearly half of the Company's consolidated net sales for each of the fiscal years 2018, 2017 and 2016.